FeruzaShokirjonovna/muller-dentistry/README.md

 #### Features Testing

+- The links in the navigation bar directs the user to the designated section and homepage.
+- The Social Media icons in the footer directs the user to the designated social medias which will open up in a tew tab.

 ## Browser Testing

 Functionality, links, layout, and responsiveness were tested with the following browsers without any issues: